 Q 11.
 Do you agree with our proposals for accessible, web-based Local Plans?

-Yes - as long as the 'digitally disadvantaged' are catered for in some way.
+Yes - as long as the 'digitally disadvantaged' are catered for in some way and the Local Plans should be available in all languages.

 Proposal 8: Local authorities and the Planning Inspectorate will be required through legislation to meet a statutory timetable for key stages of the process, and we will consider what sanctions there would be for those who fail to do so.